Microsoft/azure-docs.hu-hu/articles/aks/windows-faq.md

 ## <a name="are-all-features-supported-with-windows-nodes"></a>Támogatottak-e a Windows-csomópontok összes funkciója?

-A hálózati házirendek és a kubenet a Windows-csomópontok esetében jelenleg nem támogatottak.
+A Windows-csomópontok jelenleg nem támogatják a Kubenet.

 ## <a name="can-i-run-ingress-controllers-on-windows-nodes"></a>Futtathatok bejövő vezérlőket Windows-csomópontokon?